Alex (footballer, born 1977): International career

+Style of play

+A talented and creative playmaker, with an eye for goal, Alex usually played in a free role as an attacking midfielder.
+Although he lacked significant pace and physical power, and was not particularly hard-working defensively, he was known for his passing, technical skills, control, low centre of gravity, vision, reading of the game, and ability to provide many assists for his teammates, in addition to being capable of scoring himself, in particular from set pieces.
+In addition to his usual role as a number ten, he was also deployed as a second striker on occasion throughout his career, or even on the left flank.

 Managerial career

 On 5 April 2021, Alex joined São Paulo after being appointed the head coach of the under-20 team.
 On 28 October 2022, he left the club.

 On 16 November 2022, Alex was appointed head coach of Avaí, freshly relegated from the top tier.
+He was dismissed the following 3 May.

+On 18 May 2024, Alex was appointed head coach of Antalyaspor.
+On 13 January 2025, he mutually agreed with the club to part ways.

+On 16 June 2025, Alex was appointed as head coach of Operário Ferroviário in the second division, replacing Bruno Pivetti.

 Personal life

 Alex married Daianne in 2000.
-The couple have two daughters and one son: Maria Eduarda, born in 2004, Antonia, born in 2006 and Felipe born in 2010.
+The couple have two daughters and one son: Maria Eduarda, born in 2004, Antonia, born in 2006, and Felipe, born in 2010.

 He features prominently in Puma advertising and also has a modeling contract with Armani.
 Alex's father-in-law is the former president of Coritiba.

 After his retirement, Alex started to work on ESPN Brasil as a pundit and presenter for interview show Papo Cabeça.